 4. Life in a 20-20

-20-20 really tests a player’s real game!
-More than luck it’s the efforts that come to the rescue in a 20-20 match.
-Every ball matter and every run make a difference!
-It’s a short but mad stint where everyone needs to be at their best at every moment.
+20-20 tests a player’s actual game!
+More than luck, the efforts come to the rescue in a 20-20 match.
+Every ball matter, and every run make a difference!
+It’s a short but mad stint where everyone must be at their best every moment.

-20-20 is like the showtime at your job.
-It is that crucial project, that complicated case, or a big presentation where you need to be in your best form.
+20-20 is like showtime at your job.
+It is that crucial project, that complicated case, or a big presentation where you need to be at your best.

 5. One day match, every day

-The one-day match is where you get the results at a day’s end.
+In the one-day match, you get the results at a day’s end.
 After a tense tedious day of scoring runs and wickets, the winner and loser get the results to reflect on.
 But no matter whether they win or lose, there is always another match to work on.

-The same is the case with life!
-After a tedious exhausting day at work, you need to reflect and access.
+The same is true of life!
+After a tedious, exhausting day at work, you need to reflect and assess.
 You need to judge your performance and score yourself.
-You should say the words of gratitude and the words of promise to outdo yourself!
+You should say the words of gratitude and promise to outdo yourself!

 Every day is a one-day match!